GRADUATE SHOWCASE - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 This Graduate Showcase module consolidates all activity towards the realisation of the students' Showcase event, a pivotal marketing event for soon to graduate students providing an opportunity to connect with prospective employers and key practitioners representing all production sectors of the entertainment and theatre industry.
+This may or may not be a digital/streamed event and/or may or may not be a live event.

 Guildford School of Acting